truchas/truchas/doc/reference-manual/RESTART_Namelist/index.rst

 Ignore_T
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | **Description** : When restarting, the initial time and starting cycle count are normally extracted from the restart file.
-If this flag is true, then those values are ignored and the first value of the :ref:`Output_T<O_OT>` array is used as the initial time and the cycle count starts at 0, as happens with a non-restart run.
+If this flag is true, then those values are ignored and the first value of the :ref:`Times<O_Times>` array is used as the initial time and the cycle count starts at 0, as happens with a non-restart run.
 | **Type**        : logical
 | **Default**     : false